 As Dillon looked down tending, to his stir-fry I could see he was shaken and moved.
 I continued, "Dillon, I don't know what your role is in Rebecca's life, but I DO know God sent you to her.
 You may have a temporary part to play in her life, but your role is very crucial to her well-being.
 God sent you here."

 The wheels were turning in Dillon's mind.
 Serious contemplation covered his face as he processed my words.
 I was reeling with emotions and gratitude to my God, who so targeted and answered this Mother's prayer.

 After that night, Dillon continued to hang out with the family.
 We enjoyed his calm yet charismatic presence in our home.
 There came a day when Dillon and Rebecca's friendship turned into something more.
 Eventually, Dillon asked Rebecca to go on a date with him, and, to my delight, Rebeca said Yes!

 Dillon became Becca's confidant and the one whom she shared her heart.
-She trusted him with her secrets, questions and with all of her heart.
+She trusted him with her secrets, questions and with all of her thoughts.
 He was trustworthy.
 His influence was invaluable to her growth.
 He held her accountable for decisions she made, especially at work.
 What more could a Mother hope?

 A Love Story

 One night Dillon approached my husband and me with a question.
 He asked if we would give our blessing because he wanted to propose to Rebecca.
 He asked to marry our girl and he asked for our blessing.
 We were thrilled and responded by jumping up and covering him with hugs.

 Dillon went on to share a very creative plan he had already put into place for the proposal.
 As soon as Dillon had the green light he began to place calls to all of the important people in their lives.
 He had asked them to meet at an Asian Restaurant nearby at 6pm and then instructed them to wait for us in the banquet room, which he had reserved.

 Meanwhile, at home, as the hour approached Dillon casually said, "Hey I'm getting hungry, how about going out to dinner."
 My husband and I readily agreed as we 'discussed' where we should eat.